 Fort Lauderdale Uninsured & Underinsured Motorist Lawyers

 The state of Florida has minimum car insurance requirements that every vehicle operator must carry before getting behind the wheel.
 Minimums include $10,000 in personal injury protection insurance and $10,000 in property damage liability.
 It is illegal to drive without insurance in Fort Lauderdale.
 If police catch a driver without at least the minimum amount of coverage, penalties may include fines of up to $500 and license suspension.
 If an uninsured or underinsured motorist caused your collision, you could face an uphill legal battle.
+Contact our Fort Lauderdale underinsured motorist accident lawyers today for a free consultation.

 Fort Lauderdale’s No-Fault Insurance Rules

 Florida is a no-fault insurance state.
 This means that drivers involved in car accidents first go to their own insurance companies for damage compensation, regardless of who was at fault for the accident.
 This is in contrast to most states’ fault systems.
 In fault states, the first outlet for damage recovery is through the at-fault driver’s insurer.
-In Florida, the other driver’s policy will only cover damages if your own policy doesn’t have enough coverage to fully compensate you for personal injuries and property damage.
+In Fort Lauderdale, the other driver’s policy will only cover damages if your own policy doesn’t have enough coverage to fully compensate you for personal injuries and property damage.

 In an accident with an uninsured/underinsured motorist, the insured driver might not receive adequate compensation from an insurance claim.
 The claim might go over the insured driver’s policy limit and require additional money from the at-fault party’s insurer.
 If this insurance doesn’t exist or is not enough to cover damages, the injured party could be at a loss when it comes to recovery.
 Luckily, there are a few possible solutions to these situations in Fort Lauderdale.